citrix/terraform-provider-citrixitm/website/docs/index.html.markdown

 Terraform requires authentication to use the Citrix ITM API.
 You will need to set up a client ID and secret pair using the Citrix ITM Portal [OAuth Configuration page](https://portal.cedexis.com/ui/api/oauth).
 Be sure to keep these credentials secure.

+If you aren't able to reach the OAuth configuration page, then most likely your account does not have API access enabled.
+Please send an email to [Citrix ITM Support](mailto:support@cedexis.com) to request access.

 ## Configuration Reference

 The Citrix ITM provider is configured by setting attributes in the provider block.